api-platform/docs/laravel/index.md

 ![The admin](../symfony/images/api-platform-2.6-admin.png)

-This [Material Design](https://material.io/guidelines/) admin is a Single Page App bbuilt with [React Admin](https://marmelab.com/react-admin/).
+This [Material Design](https://material.io/guidelines/) admin is a Single Page App built with [React Admin](https://marmelab.com/react-admin/).
 It is powerful and fully customizable.

 It leverages the Hydra documentation exposed by the API component to build itself.
 It's 100% dynamic - **no code generation occurs**.